-Mediators push to renew truce as world recoils at reignited Israel-Gaza war
+Mediators push to renew truce as Israel-Hamas war resumes

 — James Elder (@1james_elder) December 1, 2023

-The director-general of the International Committee of the Red Cross, Robert Mardini, warned that the renewed fighting takes people in Gaza back to a “nightmarish situation,” and warned that it will slow or halt aid efforts.
+The director-general of the International Committee of the Red Cross, Robert Mardini, warned that the renewed fighting takes people in Gaza back to a “nightmarish situation” and warned that it will slow or halt aid efforts.

 ‘Deep regret’

-World leaders have been swift to condemn the resumption of fighting and reiterate calls for the two sides to go back to the negotiating table.
+Several officials around the world called for the two sides to go back to the negotiating table.

 “The return to hostilities only shows how important it is to have a true humanitarian ceasefire,” UN Secretary-General Antonio Guterres posted on X.